1976–77 Port Vale F.C. season: Third Division

-They finished in nineteenth place with 38 points, three points above the drop.
-Their 47 goals scored tally was lower only than Grimsby's tally.
+They finished in 19th place with 38 points, three points above the drop.
+Their 47 goals scored tally only lower than Grimsby's.
 They only recorded two victories on their travels.
 At the end of the season was the short-lived Debenhams Cup competition, Vale lost 4–3 to Chester over two legs, but still received a runners-up prize of £5,000.

 Finances

 On the financial side, a loss of £5,959 was made despite a donation of £23,860 from the Development Fund.
-Gate receipts had risen to £60,115, however wages and signing-on fees had risen to £139,012.
+Gate receipts had risen to £60,115; however, wages and signing-on fees had risen to £139,012.
 The bank overdraft stood at £15,000, though the club's total debt stood at £123,863.
 On the coaching front, Roy Chapman was replaced by Colin Harper.
+Arthur McPherson replaced Mark Singer as chairman on 17 March.
+McPherson stated that "the guts were ripped out of the team when Brian Horton and Terry Lees were sold and they have not been replaced".
 Meanwhile, three players were handed free transfers: ten-year club veteran Tommy McLaren (Telford United), Eric Skeels (Leek Town), and Ian Osborne (Hillingdon Borough).
 Also John Rogers was sold to Altrincham for £2,000.